Script Examples

 Reboot

-The new version of the Web Update Wizard service is uploaded to the 'updates' folder of the web server and added to the section in the Filename keyword line.
+The new version of the Software Update Wizard service is uploaded to the 'updates' folder of the web server and added to the section in the Filename keyword line.

 MoveFileEx works by saving the downloaded file into a different location to the currently running instance.
 It then sets up a special registry entry (or WinInit.ini file if running under Windows 98ME) which Windows processes on the next reboot, replacing the current version of WebUpdateSvc4.exe with the downloaded version.